 Customizing the Boot Process

-Most Linux systems use a special boot image to control the system boot process after the system firmware, BIOS or UEFI, hands control of the hardware to the operating system.
-This boot image is called the initrd.
-The Linux kernel loads the initrd, a compressed cpio initial RAM disk, into the RAM and executes init or, if present, linuxrc.
+Most Linux systems use a special boot image to control the system boot process after BIOS or UEFI hands over control of the hardware to the operating system.
+This boot image is a compressed cpio initial RAM disk, and it’s called the initrd.
+The Linux kernel loads the initrd into the RAM and executes init or, if present, linuxrc.

 Depending on the image type, KIWI NG creates the boot image automatically during the create step.
-It uses a tool called dracut to create this initrd.
-Dracut generated initrd archives can be extended by custom modules to add functionality which is not natively provided by dracut itself.
-In the scope of KIWI NG the following dracut modules are used:
+To create the initrd, KIWI NG uses a tool called dracut. dracut-generated initrd archives can be extended with custom modules to add functionality which is not natively provided by dracut itself.
+In the scope of KIWI NG, the following dracut modules are used:

 kiwi-dump

 Serves as an image installer.
 It provides the required implementation to install a KIWI NG image on a selectable target.
-This module is required if one of the attributes installiso, installstick or installpxe is set to true in the image type definition
+This module is required if one of the attributes in the image type definition installiso, installstick or installpxe is set to true.

 kiwi-dump-reboot